TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia-bis.md

 “The welfare of humanity is always the alibi of tyrants.” -Camus

+And Nature allows the evolution of parasitism and predation as well as the evolution of symbiotic relationships.

+'the idea is to decentralize control' ~ John Forbes Nash Jr., Parallel Control, 1954

+Socialists want to create a world free from material possessions... for you, but not for them.

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia-bis.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>